-- § 6.
+§ 6.
 Unless otherwise provided in the tender documents, the contractor must within a period of 8 workdays of the conclusion of the contract provide security for the due performance of his obligations towards the employer.
-The bond may be in the form of an adequate guarantee from a bank or a savings bank, an insurance-guarantee or other adequate types of security. - Subs.
+The bond may be in the form of an adequate guarantee from a bank or a savings bank, an insurance-guarantee or other adequate types of security.

+Subs.
 2. Until the handing-over of the work, the bond provided must correspond to 15% of the contract sum.
-After handing-over the bond must correspond to 10% of the contract sum. - Subs.
-3. The bond provided for supplies delivered completely finished in instalments must correspond to 10% of the purchasing amount. - Subs.
-4. One year after handing-over the bond shall be reduced, however cf. § 36, subs.
-3.(1), to 2% of the contract sum, unless a prior claim for the rectification of defects has been put forward in writing by the employer, in which case the bond shall be reduced when such rectification has been effected. - Subs.
-5. The bond shall cease 5 years after handingover, however cf. § 36, subs.
-3.(1), unless a prior claim for rectification has been put forward in writing by the
+After handing-over the bond must correspond to 10% of the contract sum.

+Subs.
+3. One year after handing-over the bond shall be reduced, however cf. § 36, subs.
+3.(1), to 2% of the contract sum, unless a prior claim for the rectification of defects has been put forward in writing by the employer, in which case the bond shall be reduced when such rectification has been effected.

-- employer, in which case the bond shall cease when such rectification has been effected. - Subs.
-6. Proportional release of the bond shall be made in case of sectional completion, cf. § 28, subs.
-4., last full stop. - Subs.
-7. If the employer requests payment under the bond provided, such request must be made in writing and notified simultaneously to the contractor and the guarantor, with an exact indication of the nature and extent of the alleged breach as well as the magnitude of the amount claimed.
-The amount shall be payable to the employer within 10 workdays of receipt of the above notification, unless the contractor has filed a prior request with the Court of Arbitration asking for an order on the specific question whether the payment claim of the employer is justified, in which case the provisions of § 46 shall apply. - Subs.
-8. The purpose of the bond shall be to satisfy all claims which the employer may have under the contract, including such claims as relate to any extra work and the recovery of too large payments already made under the contract.
+Subs.
+4. The bond shall cease 5 years after the handingover, however cf. § 36, subs.
+3.(1), unless a prior claim for rectification has been put forward in writing by the employer, in which case the bond shall cease when such rectification has been effected.

+Subs.
+5. Proportional release of the bond shall be made in case of sectional completion and handing-over.

+Subs.
+6. If the employer requests payment under the bond provided, such request must be made in writing and notified simultaneously to the contractor and the guarantor, with an exact indication of the nature and extent of the alleged breach as well as the magnitude of the amount claimed.
+The amount shall be payable to the employer within 10 workdays of receipt of the above notification, unless the contractor has filed a prior request with the Court of Arbitration asking for an order on the specific question whether the payment claim of the employer is justified, in which case the provisions of § 46 shall apply.

+Subs.
+7. The purpose of the bond shall be to satisfy all claims which the employer may have under the contract, including such claims as relate to any extra work and the recovery of too large payments already made under the contract.